Luwx/Lightly/README.md

 * Transparent Dolphin view (under the **frames** tab).
 This option disables the background and shadows of Dolphin view widget and draws top and bottom separators when the view has scrollable content.

 *  Sidebar opacity (under the **transparency** tab).
 By default, it's 60.
-If it's bellow 100, shadows will be drawn automatically.
+If it's below 100, shadows will be drawn automatically.

 The toolbar and menubar will follow the **titlebar** opacity.
 To configure the titlebar opacity, you will have to change the color scheme file directly in ~/.local/share/color-schemes.
 Open your desired color scheme and, in the ```[WM]``` section, add a fourth value to ```activeBackground``` and ```inactiveBackground```, like ```activeBackground=0,0,0,127``` where the last value is the alpha, that ranges from 0 (completely transparent) to 255 (totally opaque).